HPC Computing Workshops

 This workshop—approximately three-hours long—is part lecture and part hands-on session.
 The lecture provides background on GPU computing, CUDA APIs, and a sample Monte Carlo (MC) code based on CUDA.
 In the hands-on session, participants learn how to write CUDA programs, submit jobs to the HPC supercomputer, and evaluate the performance difference between CPU and GPU.

 MATLAB is a numerical computing environment and fourth-generation programming language.
 MATLAB enables matrix manipulations, plotting of functions and data, implementation of algorithms, creation of user interfaces, and interfacing with programs written in other languages, including C, C++, Java, and Fortran.

 Parallel and GPU Computing with MATLAB

-This workshop covers how to use MATLAB on the HPCC supercomputer’s GPU-enabled nodes to increase processing speed.
+This workshop covers how to use MATLAB on the HPC supercomputer’s GPU-enabled nodes to increase processing speed.

 Introduction to Parallel Computing in R Using the snowfall package

 This workshop covers the basics of the R statistical programming language, a brief overview of parallel programming structure, an introduction to snowfall’s major functions using basic examples, and lastly a demonstration of the use of these functions to parallelize real statistical simulations.